Xiker

-Xiker Ozerinjauregi Mendikoetxea (born 30 January 1997), known as Xiker, is a Spanish professional footballer who plays as a central defender for Amorebieta.
+Xiker Ozerinjauregi Mendikoetxea (born 30 January 1997), known as Xiker, is a Spanish professional footballer who plays as a central defender for the Super League Kerala club Malappuram.

 Xiker began his footballing career in 2007 when he joined the academy of Athletic Bilbao.
 He progressed through the club's youth and reserve sides over the course of the next nine years before going on to spend a season at each of Segunda División B clubs Toledo and Peña Sport, after which he joined Real Sociedad B in 2018.
 He then enjoyed brief spells with Cornellà, Real Betis B, Sabadell, Ebro and Logroñés, before signing for Amorebieta in 2022.

 Xiker is also a former Spanish youth international and represented Spain at various youth levels between 2013 and 2015.

 Club career

 Early career

 A product of Athletic Bilbao's famed academy, Xiker joined the club at the age of ten and spent nine seasons developing his game at the Lezama training ground.
 During his time with Athletic, he represented the club at the UEFA Youth League and was considered to be one of Spain's brightest defensive prospects.
 His progression through the ranks was interrupted, however, when he suffered a serious injury while on international duty with the Spanish youth team.